Secure attachment: Characteristics

+Characteristics of Securely Attached Children

 Children who are securely attached typically are visibly upset as their caregivers leave, but they are happy upon their return.
 These children seek comfort from their parent or caregiver when frightened.
 In an instance when their parent or primary caregiver is not available, these children can be comforted to a degree by others, but they prefer their familiar parent or caregiver.
 Likewise, when parents with secure attachments reach out to their children, the children welcome the connection.
 Playing with children is more common when parents and children have a secure attachment.
 These parents react more quickly to their children's needs and are typically more responsive to a child they are securely attached to than one of insecure attachment.
 Attachment carries on throughout the growth of the children.
 Studies support that secure attachments with primary caregivers lead to more mature and less aggressive children than those with avoidant or ambivalent attachment styles.

 The relationship type infants establish with their primary caregiver can predict the course of their relationships and connections throughout their lives.
+Children begin to perceive the parenting that they receive as early as 12 months old.
+Therefore, to create a supportive and secure relationship between parent and child, it is important for parents to be mindful of their actions even in the early ages of their child's life.
+Children who are securely attached tend to be more empathetic and responsive to others needs as a result of their own parents mirroring that to them.
 Those who are securely attached have high self-esteem, seek out social connection and support and are able to share their feelings with other people.
 They also tend to have long-term, trusting relationships.
 Secure attachment has been shown to act as a buffer to determinants of health among preschoolers, including stress and poverty.
 One study supports that women with a secure attachment style had more positive feelings with regard to their adult relationships than women with insecure attachment styles.
 Within an adult romantic relationship, secure attachment can mean both people engage in close, bodily contact, disclose information with one another, share discoveries with each other and feel safe when the other is nearby.